-Policy 1.2.1: To the greatest extent possible, implement the road and multimodal capital projects contained in the CIE 5-Year Schedule of

-Capital Improvements herein.
+To the greatest extent possible, implement the road and multimodal capital projects contained in the CIE 5-Year Schedule of Capital Improvements herein.

-Policy 1.2.2: Coordinate Work with MDTA and MPO to increase transit service.
+Coordinate with DTPW (Department of Transportation and Public Works) and MPO to increase transit service.
 Continue to expand the Doral Trolley Circulator System according to ridership needs, future growth and coordination with the County transit system.

 Work with FDOT and MDC Public Works to prepare a study of the traffic signalization system in Doral including comprehensive signal timing recommendations to optimize traffic flows and reduce congestion and energy usage.
 Also, work with MDC Public Works on a replacement program for all older incandescent signals and streetlights in Doral with LED or other types of low energy light sources.

-Incorporate criteria into the LDC requiring multi-modal connectivity to the adjacent and areawide mobility system for all new or amended development projects.
+Policy 1.2.4: Incorporate criteria into the LDC requiring multi-modal connectivity to the adjacent and areawide mobility system for all new or amended development projects.

-Maintain Officially appoint a Bicycle and Pedestrian Coordinator on staff to monitor the implementation of the Bicycle and Pedestrian Master Plan for the City.
+Policy 1.2.5: Maintain a Bicycle and Pedestrian Coordinator on staff to monitor the implementation of the Bicycle and Pedestrian Master Plan for the City.

-Continue to give high priority in the Capital Improvements Element and annual City Budget to the construction of bicycle paths and supporting facilities recommended in the approved Parks Master Plan.
+Policy 1.2.6: Continue to give high priority in the Capital Improvements

-Continue By July 2014, review LDC standards to ensure bicycle and pedestrian facilities are fully integrated into each project, and interconnected with adjacent and area bikeways and sidewalks.
+Element and annual City Budget to the construction of bicycle paths and supporting facilities recommended in the approved Parks integrated into each project, and interconnected with adjacent and area bikeways and sidewalks.
 Require all commercial, industrial and multi-family developments to have adequate and secure bike racks.